Moyvane: History

 The name of "Moyvane", which in Irish is "Maigh Mheáin" meaning "the middle plain", was adopted by the village in 1939 when a plebiscite was held by Father O'Sullivan, who was the parish priest at the time.
 It is the name of a townland situated about two miles southwest of the actual village itself and this area resembles a flat plain landscape that extends for miles around.

 Prior to 1939, the village had been called "Newtownsandes" and is even still referred to, by natives, as "Newtown" – which is especially true of the older generation.
 The village is still officially (on some maps and the register of electors, "but nowhere else") known as "Newtownsandes".

-The name "Newtownsandes" comes as it was the village located on the lands of George Sandes when he was alive in the early 1880s.
+The name "Newtownsandes" comes from the village located on the lands of George Sandes when he was alive in the early 1880s.
 He was a notorious landlord (and agent of another) at that time and still tenaciously held on to his estates towards the end of the Land War when most of his peers had already given up theirs.

 Around 1886, after a forceful eviction of some of his tenants, the name of the village was changed to "Newtowndillon" after John Dillon.
-However, this didn't stick and the name remained unchanged until 1916 when another name-change was attempted: this time to "Newtownclarke" after the 1916 Easter Rising leader Thomas Clarke.
+However, this didn't stick, and the name remained unchanged until 1916 when another name-change was attempted: this time to "Newtownclarke" after the 1916 Easter Rising leader Thomas Clarke.